FAQs and Common Complaints

 I want to report a bad reaction to a drug.

 Our system for collecting this type of information is called MedWatch.
 If you want to report an adverse event, i.e. bad reaction to a drug, please voluntarily report it at Reporting Serious Problems to FDA or call 1-800-332-1088.
-If you had a life-threatening reaction to an FDA-regulated product you purchased from a Website, please contact your health care provider for advice and then call FDA at 866-300-4374 or 301-796-8240 to report the website.
+If you had a life-threatening reaction to an FDA-regulated product you purchased from a Website, please contact your health care practitioner for advice and then call FDA at 866-300-4374 or 301-796-8240 to report the website.

 I have a complaint about a pharmacy.